peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Deprecated.
 Renamed to FromEFloat.
  Renamed to FromEFloat.
+* `static EDecimal FromHalfBits​(short value)`<br>
+ Creates a decimal floating-point number from a binary floating-point number encoded in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
 * `static EDecimal FromInt16​(short inputInt16)`<br>
  Converts a 16-bit signed integer to an arbitrary-precision decimal number.
 * `static EDecimal FromInt32​(int valueSmaller)`<br>